New residents have recently moved into the historically restored engineering house by Apulanta Oy in Tampere, Finland.

 Apulanta Oy's future plans

-When asked about future projects, Santapukki and Kämppi agree that cooperation with Siparila will continue.
-"This project has shown us how important it is to choose the right partners.
-When everything works seamlessly, there is no reason to change a working concept.
-Sustainability, quality and visual appeal are key," Santapukki concludes.
+When asked about future projects, Santapukki Kämppi agree that the collaboration with Siparila will continue.
+“This project has shown us how important it is to choose the right partners.
+When everything works seamlessly, there is no reason to change a concept that works.
+Sustainability, quality, and visual appeal are the deciding factors,” Santapukki .

-Kämppi concludes, "The Tampere project has been an important learning experience for all of us.
-We have managed to combine the old and the new in the best possible way.
-This gives us confidence that there will be more and more projects like this in the future, and we want to be involved in preserving our Finnish cultural heritage."
+Finally, Kämppi concludes: “The Tampere project has been an important learning experience for all of us.
+We have succeeded in combining the old and the new in the best possible way.
+This gives us confidence that similar projects will continue to be carried out in the future, and we want to be involved in preserving Finnish cultural heritage.”

 The Tampere Engineering House restoration project is a great example of how historic buildings can be renovated to meet the needs of modern living.
 Apulanta Oy and Siparila will continue their efforts to ensure that historic properties are preserved and can flourish in the future.